UPDATE in September 2020, Aperture sold its 25,000 open IVAs to Jarvis.

 As I said in “What will happen at my IVA annual review?”, many people find that after the warm, helpful team that sets up IVA, once it is underway you are dealing with the B team for customer service.

 Probably the most important factor for anyone to consider is the IVA failure rate at a firm.

-IVA failure rates in the first few years are rising, but some firms say they have much lower rates than Insolvency Service average statistics.
+More than a third of IVAs are now failing, but some firms say they have much lower rates than Insolvency Service average statistics.
 So other firms must have much higher rates.

 How can someone avoid one of the firms with high failure rates when data is not published?
 I think the Insolvency Service should publish this data by firm.

 Please add your thoughts to the new 2020 article on Aperture’s IVA’s being sold to Jarvis.